Skip to content

 Answer: A theoretical spherical shell of icy objects surrounding the solar system, extending from roughly 2,000 to 100,000 AU from the Sun.

-Why it stumps people: Nobody has ever seen it.
-Its existence is inferred entirely from the orbits of long-period comets that approach the Sun from all directions.
-If the Oort Cloud exists, it marks the outermost boundary of the Sun’s gravitational influence and may contain trillions of icy bodies.
+It’s never been seen: Nobody has ever laid eyes on it.
+We infer the whole thing from the orbits of long-period comets that swing toward the Sun from every direction.
+If the Oort Cloud is real, it marks the outermost edge of the Sun’s gravitational reach and may hold trillions of icy bodies.

 How to Use These Science Trivia Questions

-LearnClash’s spaced repetition cycle moves each science question through four mastery stages, with review intervals expanding from 1 day to 30 days based on your accuracy.
+LearnClash spaced repetition cycle: questions progress through 3 mastery stages (Learning, Known, Mastered) with review intervals at 7 and 90 days based on accuracy LearnClash’s spaced repetition cycle moves each science question through three mastery stages, with review intervals of 7 days and 90 days based on your accuracy.

 “Spacing study and testing over longer intervals of time produces more durable learning than massed practice.”
 Cepeda et al., Psychological Bulletin (2006)